kalmhq/kalm/doc/tutorial-1-hello-world.md

 ## what is next

-the hello-world demo is simple enough to introduce some basic but important concepts in Kapp, for a more real life demo, read [tutorial-2-bookinfo.md](todo)
+The hello-world demo is simple enough to introduce some basic but important concepts in Kapp, for a more real life demo, read [tutorial-2-bookinfo.md](tutorial-2-bookinfo.md)